tcarlon94/Capstone_2_Real_estate/README.md

 The project provides key predictions for home prices by location for the next five years.
 These predictions are derived from:

-Historical trends and patterns observed in the real estate data.
+- Historical trends and patterns observed in the real estate data.
-The robust predictive power of the Gradient Boost Regressor model.
+- The robust predictive power of the Ridge Regression model.

 Further details, including specific visualizations of the predicted home prices, are available within the project's analysis outputs.
 ```